-No. Areas identified in 2021/2022 Actions Lead Officer arising from the COVID- 19 Pandemic further measures as and when required in response to the Pandemic.
-Corporate and Resource risk registers will continue to be monitored and updated to reflect national and local developments.
-2 COVID-19 Pandemic recovery Recovery actions As conditions continue to improve, the council will deliver the right services in the right way, for the benefit of our residents and communities.
-Chief Executive and all Directors 3 Cyber Resilience Compliance with legislative and regulatory policy A programme of actions to maintain cyber security and resilience in 2022/2023 will include: Refresh/retiral of legacy systems, network equipment and end user devices (mobile phones, PCs) Programme of security patching of all systems Compliance with PSN and Cyber Essentials schemes Incident response Incident response Officer training and awareness (e.g., phishing) Data security reviews as part of new system installation Security monitoring Director of Finance and Corporate Resources 4 Financial Challenges Exceptional increase in costs, reduction in council funding, resulting in difficulties maintaining front line services The Council faces a challenging situation in the medium to long-term because of reduced funding in real terms, rising costs and an increase in demand.
+No. Areas identified in 2022/2023 Actions Lead Officer 1 Cyber Resilience Compliance with legislative and regulatory policy A programme of actions to maintain cyber security and resilience in 2023/2024 will include: Refresh/retiral of legacy systems, network equipment and end user devices (mobile phones, PCs) Programme of security patching of all systems Compliance with PSN and Cyber Essentials schemes Incident response Officer training and awareness (e.g., phishing) Executive Director of Finance and Corporate Resources

+No. Areas identified in 2022/2023 Actions Lead Officer Data security reviews as part of new system installation and security monitoring 2 Financial Challenges Exceptional increase in costs, reduction in council funding, resulting in difficulties maintaining front line services The Council faces a challenging situation in the medium to long-term because of reduced funding in real terms, rising costs and an increase in demand.
 In addition there are exceptional increases in costs being experienced resulting in significant budget gaps that will require to be managed.
-The Council has developed a long-term strategy which identifies budget pressures, future risks and uncertainties, and projects budget gaps to 2028/2029.
-The Budget Strategy for 2023/2024 will be updated and presented to councillors during 2022.
-Director of Finance and Corporate Resources 5 Integrated Joint Board - Health and Social Care The need for the Council to deliver the objectives set out in the Integrated The current strategic direction set out and approved by the IJB is detailed within the Strategic Commissioning Plan.
+Chief Executive Director of Finance and Corporate Resources The Council has developed a long-term strategy which identifies budget pressures, future risks and uncertainties, and projects budget gaps to 2028/2029.
+The Budget Strategy for 2024/2025 will be updated and presented to councillors tin 2023.
+3 Integrated Joint Board - Health and Social Care The need for the Council to deliver the objectives set out in the Integrated Joint Board (IJB) Strategic Commissioning Plan 2022-25 The current strategic direction set out and approved by the IJB is detailed within the Strategic Commissioning Plan.
 The council and NHS Board are required to deploy their resources in line with this strategic direction.
-Director, Health and Social Care, South Lanarkshire Health, and
+The IJB issues Directions that set out the key actions to be delivered by the council during the year 2023/2024 and these Directions were agreed by the IJB at it special budget meeting in March 2023.
+The council will provide progress updates against Directions for which it is the lead organisation.
+Director, Health and Social Care, South Lanarkshire Health, and Social Care Partnership 4 Review of Community Planning Provide support to the review of Community Planning arrangements Complete the review of community Planning which focussed on several key areas including structures, governance, and accountability arrangements.
+The council will provide resources to support the completion of the Review and work with partners to progress changes, Director of Finance and Corporate Resources